Myddleware/myddleware/docs/advanced_usage.md

         lookup({Contact__c},"6b5432f1xxxxx",0,0)

+Constant function that allows you to not send the selected field.

+        "mdw_no_send_field"

+Constant function that allows you to cancel the actual document

+        "mdw_cancel_document"

 ## Relationships

 We can create relationships in Myddleware that not only allow us to transfer unrelated data items but whole data models entirely.